flagbyte-art/flagbyte/README.md

 # FlagByte — Pixel Flags as Net Art

 One pixel per day for 365 days.
 The Palestinian flag in slow construction.
+For a deeper explanation of the artistic vision behind this project, see the [Concept](docs/concept.md).

 ## Rules
 - **1 Instagram post per day (365 total), scheduled via Meta Business Suite** (official Meta tool).